 As a rule, you should use the Lewis & Clark (Institutional) version if your office serves the entire institution (all three schools).
 Examples of offices that serve the entire institution include Campus Safety, Facilities Services, and Human Resources.

-I selected a version, but I see two files listed in WebDisk.
 What is the difference between the “single-page” file and the “multipage” file?

 As you may know if you work with long letters, regular letterhead should be used only for the first page.
 The second and any subsequent pages appear on sheets that are blank or have a simplified design.
 To accommodate longer digital correspondence, we offer a multipage file that will automatically format second and subsequent pages correctly.
 If you don’t know whether your letter will exceed a single page, we suggest you use the multipage file.
 It will contract in size if it turns out your letter fits comfortably on a single page.